Annamrita – Food for Life

 To donate now, go to: http://annamrita.org/make-a-donation/

-The genesis of ISKCON Food Relief Foundation’s purpose dates back to 1974, when Srila Prabhupada was looking out from his room at an ISKCON temple in Mayapura (West Bengal).
+The genesis of the food Relief Foundation’s purpose dates back to 1974, when Srila Prabhupada was looking out from his room at a Krishna temple in Mayapura (West Bengal).
 He noticed a group of village children fighting with street dogs over scraps of food.
 Shocked and saddened by what he saw, Srila Prabhupada turned to his disciples and said, “No one within a ten mile radius of our temples should go hungry”.
-When the Government of India launched a strategic program in 1994 called the Midday Meal Scheme to fight two of the most pressing problems of India – hunger and illiteracy, ISKCON Food Relief Foundation saw a great opportunity for providing children with the right nutrition to support their education.
-The Midday Meal Project is being implemented by ISKCON Food Relief Foundation under the name of ‘annamrita’ meaning food as pure as nectar.
+When the Government of India launched a strategic program in 1994 called the Midday Meal Scheme to fight two of the most pressing problems of India – hunger and illiteracy, the Food Relief Foundation saw a great opportunity for providing children with the right nutrition to support their education.
+The Midday Meal Project is being implemented by the Food Relief Foundation under the name of ‘annamrita’ meaning food as pure as nectar.

 The first thing that comes to mind, when you think of nutritious food, is what a mother serves her child, and that’s what annamrita stands for.
 We strive to serve food to children, with the same love and devotion that otherwise their mother would have provided.
 Imbued with a spiritual ambience in our hi-tech kitchens, the khichdi prepared satisfies and nourishes, not just on the physical level but also on a spiritual level.
 The only meal that is truly satiating is the one that feeds the stomach, mind and soul alike.
 At annamrita, we provide the child that important one meal of the day which not only feeds his stomach, but also feeds his soul with the zeal to achieve his full potential.